A blessed line from a prayer I had written years ago. I keep this sacred wisdom within my soul as I travel through the tunnels of life.

-I told her, I don’t think it’s hard at all as I love my Lord more than I love myself, and for my Lord, all the sacrifice is but not a sacrifice.
+I told her, I don’t think it’s hard at all as I love my Lord more than I love myself.
+For my Lord, all the sacrifice is but not a sacrifice.
 I call this the sacred gift of life.

-I was in silent tears as I could only think but how do you the judged become the Judge for all sins are but forgiven by the Lord if we repent, redeem, and awaken sin free.
+I was in silent tears.
+However, I could only think but how do you the judged become the Judge?
+All sins are but forgiven by the Lord if we repent, redeem, and awaken sin free.
 How does one creation judge another creation?

 I watched how she condemned all humans from different faiths and said in one word that all people shall enter Hell excluding those of whom she thought should be allowed to enter Heaven as she was taught by the Bible.

 I wondered, did I read another Bible?
 Yet, I had also read the Quran, the Torah, the Gita, and all the holy books given throughout history.
 I take the message again, “May We The Judged Not be The Judge.”

 Yet, I heard her say nonstop, she is righteous and God has given her the right to judge.